mdn/content/files/en-us/web/api/fedcm_api/index.md

 ## FedCM concepts

-Identity federation is the delegation of user authentication from a website requiring user sign-up or sign-in, such as an e-commerce or social networking site (also known as a relying party or RP), to a trusted third-party IdP.
-Users register an account with the IdP, which can then be used for signing in on multiple RPs.
+Identity federation is the delegation of user authentication from a website requiring user sign-up or sign-in, such as an e-commerce or social networking site (also known as a relying party or RP), to a trusted third-party identity provider (IdP) such as Google, Facebook/Meta, GitHub, etc.

+Relying parties (RPs) can then integrate with IdPs, allowing users to use the accounts they have registered with the IdP, to sign in to them.
 Identity federation via a small set of dedicated IdPs has improved web authentication in terms of security, consumer confidence, and user experience, as compared to each site managing its own sign-in needs with separate usernames and passwords.

 The problem is that traditional identity federation relies on {{htmlelement("iframe")}}s, redirects, and third-party cookies, which are also used for third-party tracking.
-Browsers are limiting the usage of these features in an effort to preserve user privacy, but a side effect is that this makes valid, non-tracking uses more difficult to implement, and this includes identity federation.
+Browsers are limiting the usage of these features in an effort to preserve user privacy, but a side effect is that this makes valid, non-tracking uses more difficult to implement, which includes identity federation.

-Affected identity federation use cases that rely on third-party cookies:
+This affects federated sign-in in general, as well as more specific identity federation use cases:

 - [OIDC front-channel logout](https://openid.net/specs/openid-connect-frontchannel-1_0.html): This flow requires the IDP to embed several RP `<iframe>`s, which rely on RP cookies.
 - Social Widgets: In order to provide social widgets, the IdP third-party cookie must be provided from the RP top-level origin.